 - An assignment that has been found to involve academic misconduct may not be resubmitted (see below).

-Retakes - Quizzes¶
+Retakes - Quizzes

-If you are unable to complete a quiz or are not satisfied with the marks you received, you are able to retake each quiz at most once.
+If you are unable to complete the quiz or are not satisfied with the marks you received, you are able to retake each quiz at most once.
 Retakes cannot be scheduled until after the feedback from the original quiz offering is released, at which point you can schedule a retake for that quiz up to 3 weeks after the original quiz date.
 The retake will need to be scheduled in one of the available retake slots.
 Once you schedule a retake, you must show up to do a retake during that time period.
 If you do not attend your scheduled quiz retake without an excused absence, you will (1) use your single retake opportunity for that quiz and (2) you will receive UUU grades for that quiz.

 The retake will be a completely new quiz focusing on assessing the same learning objectives.
 Your overall grades for the quiz will, for each problem, be the best grade between the original quiz and your quiz retake.
-This means that if you did not do well on a problem the first time around, you can focus and improve on it! 😉

 There are no retake opportunities for the final exam due to its placement at the end of the quarter, and its role as a culminating assessment where you can demonstrate your proficiency in the course concepts you have been practicing all quarter.

+- For programming assignments and creative projects, late work is generally not accepted.
+However, if you are unable to turn in an assignment by its initial submission, you will be able to use one of the weekly resubmissions in future weeks to turn in the assignment.
 Remember, you may only make one resubmission per week and should only use one resubmission on any particular assignment, so using a resubmission to turn in an assignment you missed earlier means you will be able to make fewer resubmissions.
 This means it benefits you the most to try your best to turn in as much of your work as possible before the initial submission date, so you can get feedback on that and iterate on it in a future resubmission, rather than using that resubmission to get your first piece of feedback on that assignment.